On reduction of moduli schemes of abelian varieties with definite quaternion multiplications

 \subsection{Part (a)}

-Let $k$ be an \ac field of \ch $p$.
-For a polarized abelian $O_B$-variety $\ul A=(A,\lambda_A, \iota_A)$ over $k$, the associated $p$-divisible group $(H,\lambda_H,\iota_H):=(A,\lambda_A, \iota_A)[p^\infty]$ with additional structure is a quasi-polarized $p$-divisible $O_B\otimes \Zp$-module (see Section~\ref{sec:51}).
-We like to determine the slope sequences and isogeny classes of these quasi-polarized $p$-divisible $O_B\otimes \Zp$-modules.
-As the first standard step, we can decompose these $p$-divisible groups with additional structures and study the problems for each component independently.
+For any polarized $O_B$-abelian variety $\ul A=(A,\lambda_A, \iota_A)$ over an \ac field $k$ of \ch $p$, the associated $p$-divisible group $(H,\lambda_H,\iota_H):=(A,\lambda_A, \iota_A)[p^\infty]$ with additional structures is a quasi-polarized $p$-divisible $O_B\otimes \Zp$-module (see Section~\ref{sec:51}).
+We would like to determine the slope sequences and isogeny classes of these $p$-divisible groups with additional structures.
+As a first standard step, we decompose these $p$-divisible groups and study the same problem for each component independently.
 Write